HakurouKen/DoubanFM-Simplify/README.md

 DoubanFM-Simplify
 =================

-Make your douan.fm simplify and html5
+Make your douan.fm simplify and html5.
+Just fix on the music.